SirVeggie/Tsoha/documentation/User story.md

 # User stories
 ## Current features
+### Features available to everyone
+Anyone can view the home page

+Anyone can see the amount of contributing users

+Anyone can see the top contributor

+Anyone can see the amount of scripts the top contributor has posted

+Anyone can browse scripts

+Anyone can browse scripts' comments

-User can create an account
+Anyone can create an account

+### Features for those who have an account
 User can log in

 User can log out

-User can see how many contributing users there are

 User can view their own user info page

-User can view other users' less detailed user info pages
+User can view other user's less detailed user info page

 User can create a new script

-User can modify only their own created scripts
+User can modify their own created scripts

-User can delete only their own created scripts
+User can delete their own created scripts

 User can list all scripts